MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 We see a need for graduates to get together and share experiences as a larger group of peers, this will be done at a fortnightly cadence.
 We see this as a platform for graduates to support each other and share experiences.

 Finally, there will be someone allocated to oversee the graduate program in a locality.
 They will meet in person with graduates and mentors at a four-week cadence.
 They are also the alternative point of contact should there be an issue between graduate and mentor.

+## Growing Mentors

+Good mentors are grown, not found.
+Equiping new mentors with the skills to be effective is crucial to the success of the program.

+We see the need to invest time in producing content for new mentors to get started.
+MYOB already has a program for helping people to give good feedback.
+In addition, for first time mentors it may be appropriate to have a co-mentor model, where an experienced mentor works with an inexperienced mentor to grow them.

 ## From Graduate to Employee